-The processed food sector covers a diverse range of products – from simple raw fruits and vegetables to ready-to-eat meal solutions.
-This sector also includes canned preserved food and a broad range of products used for ingredients.
+The processed food sector covers a diverse range of products – from lightly processed fruit and vegetables to ready-to-eat meals.
+The Japanese processed food market is very competitive and sophisticated, catering for increasingly quality and price conscious consumers.

 Consumer buying patterns continue to influence demand, procurement and marketing.
-Other noteworthy trends include:
+Trends and opportunities include:

-- Demographics: Two factors that cannot be ignored are Japan’s ageing population and the increasing number of single person households.
-These trends are increasing the demand for food products such as ready-to-eat meals.
+- Ageing Demographic: Japan’s ageing population and rising single person households is increasing the demand for food products such as ready-to-eat meals.

-- Cultural influence: There is a strong gift giving culture in Japan, driven by seasonal events such as Valentine’s Day, Christmas, New Years and Obon.
-Food products that can be tailored to meet the high demand experienced during these seasonal periods are of great interest.
+- Seasonal gifts: There is a strong gift culture in Japan around seasonal events such as Valentine’s Day, Christmas, New Year and Obon.
+Opportunities are open for food products that can be tailored to meet this seasonal demand.

-- Sweets and snacks: Demand for confectionery remains high.
-A wide selection of sweets and snacks are available, with the focus on quality rather than the overall size of the product.
+- Sweets and snacks: Demand for confectionery remains high with the focus on quality and uniqueness rather than the overall size of the product.

-Australia currently exports a wide range of processed food products such as:
+Australia exports a wide range of processed food products such as: